Skip to main content

 Correspondent: Harry J. Warwick (life dates unknown) was a self-professed collector of books by Black authors who approached Chesnutt to get books autographed.
 He and a friend, Floyd Miller, who has not been further identified, apparently collected books together.
 It is not known whether their books were eventually donated to an HBCU, as Warwick's first letter to Chesnutt suggested they would be.

-1. Starting in 1922, the Chesnutts spent every summer until Chesnutt's death in Idlewild, in Lake County, Michigan, about 380 miles northwest of Cleveland.
-Idlewild was a popular lakeside resort for hundreds of Black families from the urban Midwest from the 1910s to the 1960s, when racism excluded them from many resort towns.
-In the spring of 1924, Chesnutt purchased a plot of land, where he had a summer home built in 1925. [back]
+1. After discovering it in 1921, the Chesnutts spent every summer in Idlewild, in Lake County, MI, about 380 miles west of Cleveland.
+Idlewild was a popular lakeside resort for hundreds of Black families from the urban Midwest from the 1910s to the 1960s, when racism excluded them from many White resort towns.
+In the spring of 1924, Chesnutt purchased a plot of land, and had a lakeside vacation home built (14240 Lake Drive; completed in 1926). [back]